javascript-tutorial/en.javascript.info/5-network/07-url/article.md

 ## Encoding

-There's a standard [RFC3986](https://tools.ietf.org/html/rfc3986) that defines which characters are allowed and which are not.
+There's a standard [RFC3986](https://tools.ietf.org/html/rfc3986) that defines which characters are allowed in URLs and which are not.

-Those that are not allowed, must be encoded, for instance non-latin letters and spaces - replaced with their UTF-8 codes, prefixed by `%`, such as `%20` (a space can be encoded by `+`, for historical reasons that's allowed in URL too).
+Those that are not allowed, must be encoded, for instance non-latin letters and spaces - replaced with their UTF-8 codes, prefixed by `%`, such as `%20` (a space can be encoded by `+`, for historical reasons, but that's an exception).

 The good news is that `URL` objects handle all that automatically.
-We just supply all parameters unencoded, and then convert the URL to the string:
+We just supply all parameters unencoded, and then convert the `URL` to string:

 ```js run
 // using some cyrillic characters for this example